Mr. Murphy loves rain.

 It might even be the motivation to go find sponsors.

-If that sounds like a foreign concept to you, you might want to read my article How to retain customers for life with the Disney Way to get your head right first.
+If putting your customers first is a tough concept for you, my article How to retain customers for life with the Disney Way will help you understand where I am coming from.

 Why give it all back?

 Think about it.
 If you paid for race registration, and the race never happened, how would you feel?
 You would be angry — and rightly so!
 If you never deliver a service — in this case your race — you do not deserve that revenue.
 Regardless of the reasons you have for canceling your event, holding on to racer registration money without delivering a race has a legal name: fraud.

 Your problems are not your racer’s problems.
 Although it sucks to have to give full refunds it is the right thing to do.
 And it is much easier to give refunds than to go to prison.
 Additionally, giving everyone a refund will benefit you in the long run because most racers respect ethical businesses.
 They might not all come back to your race, but they WILL remember that it was you that gave everyone their money back.

 Those that remember, will become fans for life.

 Take the hit.
 Do the right thing.
 You will sleep better at night for it.